-- 1. This is a class action seeking declaratory relief arising from Plaintiff's contract of insurance with Defendant. - 2.
-In light of the global coronavirus disease 2019 ("COVID-19") pandemic and state and local government orders ("Civil Authority Orders") mandating that all non-essential in-store businesses must shut down.
-Plaintiff's and members of the class' businesses have suffered business loss. - 3.
-Plaintiff's and members of the class' insurance policies ("Policies") provide coverage for all non-excluded business losses, and thus provide coverage here.
+1. This is a class action seeking declaratory relief arising from Plaintiff and Class members' contracts of insurance with Defendant.

+2. In light of the global coronavirus disease 2019 ("COVID-19") pandemic and state and local government orders ("Civil Authority Orders") mandating that all non-essential in-store businesses must shut down nationwide, daycare centers, including but not limited to Plaintiff's business, have suffered significant business losses.
+Because of the shutdown, Plaintiff and Class members only provide daycare to a de-minimis number of customers who work in essential employment during the pandemic.

+3. Plaintiff and Class members' insurance policies provide coverage for all nonexcluded business losses, and thus provide coverage here.

-4. As a result, Plaintiff and members of the class are entitled to declaratory relief that their businesses are covered for all business losses that have been incurred in an amount greater than \$5,000,000.
+4. As a result, Plaintiff and Class members are entitled to declaratory relief that their businesses are covered for all business losses that have been incurred in an amount greater than \$5,000,000.